lhansford/ttrpg.lukehansford.me/src/eberron/tracking.md

 - Give feedback to Cadoras about the Wand of Dry Cleaning.
 - Get Octarine Dragonshard back from Karliss.
 - Fishing rod from Vidi
+- Deal with [Thea](pcs/thea.md) having a cursed weapon
+- Beef with [Forgettable](pcs/forgettable.md) about The Church of The Silver Flame
+- Combat:
+	- Bladesinging

 ## Quests

-- Find the scrying artefact in [Ardev](locations/ardev.md).
-	- Talk to Orrin about the submarine
-	- Sunken temple in the silver lake.
+- ?

 ## Personal goals